jdomingo2022206/onlineStore/README.md

   - Edit an invoice, with stock validation to ensure its update.
   - View invoices associated with specific users, as well as detailed products in an invoice.

-### Client:
+### Customer:

 - **User Authentication**:
   - Log in and/or register, where automatic registration assigns the user the client role.
 Access to all described functions is conditioned upon successful authentication through username and password.

 - **Product Exploration**:
-  - View the catalog of top-selling products.
+  - View the catalog of best-selling products.
   - Search for products by name.
   - Explore existing categories.
   - Access the product catalog filtered by category.

 - **Shopping Cart Management**:
-  - Add products to the shopping cart for later purchase.
+  - Enables the option to add products to the shopping cart for later acquisition.

 - **Purchase Process**:
-  - Complete the purchase process, presenting a detailed invoice as a result of the transaction.
+  - Allows users to complete the purchase process, presenting an invoice detailed as a result of the transaction.

 - **Purchase History**:
-  - Access a comprehensive history of previous purchases.
+  - Users can access a complete history of their purchases.

 - **Profile Management**:
-  - Edit user profile details, such as personal information and preferences.
+  - Provides the ability to edit user profile details, such as personal information and preferences.

 - **Account Deletion**:
-  - Delete the user account, subject to confirmation and additional security measures.
+  - Allows users to delete their account, subject to confirmation and additional security measures.

 ## Thanks